perspectivesonatheme/patterns/Core/Abstraction.md

 Identity: objects are abstractions over patterns in spacetime.

-A note about terminology {verify}:
-- abstraction is the induction of a general type from a collection of tokens
-- generalization is moving up the abstraction hierarchy {structure}
-- specialization is moving down the abstraction hierarchy {structure}
-- refinement?
-Therefore, abstraction and generalization aren't the same thing.
-Abstraction implies building a new node, whereas generalization implies just a focus shift (which abstraction also kind of implies).
-I think specialization might fit the opposite of both, unless there is a case where the elements of an abstraction are unknown and need to be "built".

 Compression and information entropy.

 Examples:
 - Football is its own general concept.
 The rules don't change from game to game, or if they do, it's easier to store the differences (e.g. college vs NFL or rule changes from year to year) than to store completely separate versions of the sport for each game.
 - the concept of proxies (or any of the other patterns, including abstraction itself!)
-- knowledge, memory: we store abstract concepts, with specializations built on top of them (e.g. the abstract concept "bird", upon which "bald eagle" is built) (refinement types)
+- knowledge, memory: we store abstract concepts, with specializations built on top of them (e.g. the abstract concept "bird", upon which "bald eagle" is built) (refinement types, genus–differentia definition)
+- big words vs a composition of small words (precise vs imprecise, uncommon vs common)
+	- big words aid the discovery of concepts, in addition to being more compressed than many small words
+	- giving something a name allows you to more easily talk about it; names provide ease of reference
-- language
+	- names in general
+	- big words vs idioms
 - freedom of speech: a general principle that is embodied in various laws, which themselves are embodied in the actual enforcement of those laws
 - education standards at the local, state, and federal levels (increasing levels of abstraction from the act of teaching)